Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 - https://help.piwik.pro/
 - [Meetplan](https://hoofdstad.sharepoint.com/:w:/r/sites/AmsterdamApp/_layouts/15/Doc.aspx?sourcedoc=%7B93166DC8-DF58-4D3A-8C2B-5380D8DC8333%7D&file=Meetplan%20Piwik%20Pro%20Amsterdam%20App.docx)

+## Piwik configuration

+To confige Piwik, you need to set two env vars: a URL and an ID.
+- `PIWIK_PRO_URL` and `PIWIK_PRO_ID` for production
+- `PIWIK_PRO_URL_ACCEPT` and `PIWIK_PRO_ID_ACCEPT` for anything else

+For local development, they can be set in the `.env` file.
+Do not use the production URL/ID for development work.
+This way we don't "pollute" the production data.
+For the app builds they are set in the variable group "React Native Piwik Pro Analytics".

 ## A note on privacy

-Anonymization is the feature that allows tracking a user’s activity for aggregated data analysis even if the user doesn’t consent to track the data.
+> Anonymization is the feature that allows tracking a user’s activity for aggregated data analysis even if the user doesn’t consent to track the data.
 If a user does not agree to be tracked, he will not be identified as the same person across multiple sessions.
 In other words: if the anonymization is enabled, a new visitor ID will be created each time the application starts.

-Anonymization is enabled by default.
-We will not change this.
+> Anonymization is enabled by default.

+We have not changed the deafult: anonymization is enabled.

 (See: https://github.com/PiwikPRO/react-native-piwik-pro-sdk#data-anonymization)